mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Decorators.rst

 The exchange rate between Canadian and US dollars changes frequently.
 We need a method to change the class level attribute.
 This is accomplished with a **class level method** (instead of a regular instance method).
 It affects the class as a whole, not a particular object of the class.
 The ``changeRate`` method in the following example is a class level method.
-Notice that we call this method with the class name.

 .. activecode:: c2e